icebarf/ranhya.github.io.old/content/posts/uncharted 1.md

 I am currently trying to platinum the Nathan Drake Collection, so I have to do Uncharted 2 and 3 next—however I think I might also do a brutal run (probably just going to cheat though) for the collection trophy that requires you to beat the game on brutal.

+## The gun-play
+The gun play is overall very satisfying even if it’s a little lacking in terms of… feedback?
+It’s still very satisfying to hit headshots and the guns don’t feel too bad.
+Out of all of the weapons the pistols are by far the best feeling and, also probably the strongest, with the shotgun being in second.
+The rifles, are just way too unwieldy and only really good for blind fire, and even then they’re out closed by the shotguns in that area as well.
+So in reality there’s only like 3 guns that are worth using in the whole game

+- All of the pistols besides the submachine gun
+- The sniper
+- The shotguns

+## The collectible system
+Pretty lacking in my opinion, there are 61 treasures in total, and the way they are placed around the game is pretty boring… you end up getting a lot in the first few chapters and then they’re spread out pretty thin throughout the whole game after that.
+Most of them are not very far off the beaten path and all you do is walk up to them and pick them up.
+There’s also certain areas with like 3 or 4 treasures close to each other so they get very heavily penalized for proximity.
+That being said they’re not the worst, and you can totally miss them it’s not like they’re in plain sight.

 ---

 ## The Story